C4ptainCrunch/thesis/source/index.rst

-The results, displayed in a matrix in :numref:`fig:matrix`, show that UCT and GreedyUCT beat every other agent.
-There is no clear winner between those 2 champions though.
+The results, displayed in a matrix in on the left of :numref:`fig:matrix`, sorted by alphabetic order show the ratio of win of the row player against the column player.
+We then transform this result in a binary weak tournament by computing the :math:`\succeq` relation.
+The results are show on the right of :numref:`fig:matrix`.